Oswaldo Cabrera Preview, Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the second-ranked team ERA among all league pitching staffs (3.78).
+- The Blue Jays' 3.77 team ERA leads all league pitching staffs.

-- Blue Jays pitchers combine to rank 18th in baseball in home runs allowed (190 total, 1.2 per game).
+- Blue Jays pitchers combine to surrender 191 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- In his most recent outing on Wednesday against the New York Yankees, the right-hander tossed six scoreless innings while surrendering three hits.
+- In his most recent outing on Thursday against the New York Yankees, the righty tossed 5 2/3 innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.